 Shared Ownership is a government-backed scheme, designed to make stepping onto the property ladder easier.
-You can choose the location and property right for you, purchase percentage of your home, and pay a low cost rent on the remainder.
+You can choose the location and property right for you, purchase a percentage of your home, and pay a low-cost rent on the remainder.

 More about Shared Ownership

 Shared Ownership is a scheme designed to assist those with a lower income, or those who are struggling to save a deposit for a house.
 You purchase a proportion of the property, which is between 25% and 75%, and pay a low-cost rent to Radian on the remaining share.
 In many cases, you’ll only need a 5% deposit of the share you’re purchasing, meaning you could step onto the housing ladder with a deposit of as little as £5,000.

 |Minimum 5% deposit required||£15,000||£6,000|

 |Monthly rent payment||£0||£412.50|